 This is a great improvement in the buying process for the customer compared to PayPal who redirects the customer away from your website.

 It is an excellent alternative to using a PayPal buy button on your blog or website as it can be used by international sellers and buyers.
-Great for bloggers who want to sell ebooks, software, files, or other digital downloads.
+Great for small businesses who want to sell ebooks, software, files, or other digital downloads.
+The platform also directly integrates with all the most popular accounting platforms.

 Alternatives to PayPal for Your Business